Mersel AI Platform Capabilities

 ## Which AI platforms should I optimize for first?

-**Prioritize optimization for ChatGPT and Google AI Overviews first, as these platforms command the largest share of AI-influenced discovery.** ChatGPT serves over 800 million weekly active users, while Google AI Overviews appear on billions of searches every month.
-Perplexity is a critical secondary focus, experiencing rapid growth and high relevance for B2B research queries.
+**Prioritize optimization for ChatGPT and Google AI Overviews first, as they represent the largest share of AI-influenced discovery.** ChatGPT reaches over 800 million weekly active users, while Google AI Overviews appear on billions of searches per month.

 | :--- | :--- | :--- |